 Sometimes, the frozen stuff is good too.
 There, I said it.

 So you can cook homemade pierogies with onions or you can cook frozen pierogies with onions.
 Whichever you choose, we are here to help you do it.

 What are pierogies?

 Pierogies are an old-style European dumpling that is often filled with cheese or potatoes.
 The dough is a type of noodle dough.
-They are cooked by either boiling them or sauteeing them.
-You can serve them with a sour cream sauce, eat them as is or sautee them with onions.
+They are cooked by either boiling them or sauteing them.
+You can serve them with a sour cream sauce, eat them as is or saute them with onions.
 The options are truly limitless.

 How do you serve pierogies?